A Biblical Look at Deacons

 The act of "laying on of hands" was merely a cultural oriental practice in which one would show his identification with or approval of the person on which he placed his hand.
 It was not used to "set apart to the sacred office in the church" or to "put their honor upon those chosen to the same responsible and dignified position" as Unger's Bible Dictionary states.11 The present day use of "ordination" comes from the Roman Catholic and Protestant churches and should not be confused with the what the early church practiced.
 After a church elects its officers each year it is proper to have special prayer and install them in their duties.
 This is completely in line with the biblical example.

-In closing, I can find no biblical precedent for a church to misuse or misapply the ministry of specially appointed servants (deacons) in the local church as many churches are doing today.
+In closing, I can find no scriptural precedent for a church to misuse or misapply the ministry of specially appointed servants (deacons) in the local church as many churches are doing today.
 The reason most church appoint deacons is because of tradition.
 Clearly the Lord spoke often of the error of following traditions.
 (Matt.
 15:2-3,6; Mark 7:3,5,8-9,13) Paul and Peter also warned against following traditions.
 (Col. 2:8; 1 Peter 1:18) I believe we must follow the biblical example literally and add nothing to it or take anything away from it.
 A godly servant, who serves his fellow believers faithfully, is an asset to any local church and brings honor to the Lord.
 The pastor and the church must be careful in setting the position within the biblical example and make sure that it is never changed.

 It is interesting to read in Strong's Systematic Theology, such statements as, "The number of offices in the church is two: -first the office of bishop, presbyter, or pastor; and secondly, the office of deacon."
 12 In numerous pages following, which address the "officers" of the church and their duties, it is well to note that Strong never gives even one scriptural reference for his conclusion of deacons being "officers" in the church.
 The reason is apparently that there is no Scriptural reference available.